 Q. How do I find a dissertation?

 Dissertations are indexed in many of the subject-specific databases.
-One way to access the databases below is by clicking on the "Databases" icon at the top of the Pollak Library home page and then clicking on the first letter of the database name to access the list with the corresponding link.
+One way to access the databases below is by clicking on the "Databases" icon found above and also at the top of the Pollak Library home page and then clicking on the first letter of the database name to access the list with the corresponding link.

 To obtain the full text of a dissertation, try one of these options: